OCRFA Partners In Science Program

-The OCRF Partners in Science Program enables donors to select and sponsor OCRF-funded scientists based on criteria such as geographic location, specific institution, or area of study.
-Sponsored researchers are selected by the donor after members of the OCRF Scientific Advisory Committee (SAC) have conducted a peer-review of all the submitted applications and have recommend the top grants for funding to the Board of Directors, who in turn vote on the grants for final approval.
-The program enables the donor to select from the most promising, cutting-edge proposals in ovarian cancer research, while having OCRF program staff oversee the mechanics of the entire grantmaking process.
+The OCRFA Partners in Science Program enables donors to select and sponsor OCRFA-funded scientists based on criteria such as geographic location, specific institution, or area of study.
+Sponsored researchers are selected by the donor after members of the OCRFA Scientific Advisory Committee (SAC) have conducted a peer-review of all the submitted applications and have recommend the top grants for funding to the Board of Directors, who in turn vote on the grants for final approval.
+The program enables the donor to select from the most promising, cutting-edge proposals in ovarian cancer research, while having OCRFA program staff oversee the mechanics of the entire grantmaking process.
 The minimum financial contribution for participation in Partners in Science is $20,000.

-To learn more about becoming an OCRF Partner in Science, or about specific naming opportunities, please contact Jon Zeidman, Director of Development, at 212-268-1002 or email@example.com.
+To learn more about becoming an OCRFA Partner in Science, or about specific naming opportunities, please contact Jon Zeidman, Director of Development, at 212-268-1002 or email@example.com.